radar/by_star/README.md

 * `next_month` Subsequent 30-day period from current time
 * `next_year` Subsequent 365-day period from current time

+### Superlative Finders

+Find the oldest or newest records.
+Returns an object instance (not a relation):

+* `newest`
+* `oldest`

 ### Instance Methods

-In addition, ByStar adds instance methods to return the next / previous record in the timewise sequence:
+In addition, ByStar adds instance methods to return the next / previous record in the timewise sequence.
+Returns an object instance (not a relation):

 * `object.next`
 * `object.previous`